Heathrow Cargo: The Complete Guide for Freight Shippers

 London Heathrow Airport remains Europe's busiest air cargo hub, processing 1.3 million tonnes of freight annually—a 12% year-on-year increase since 2021, according to Heathrow's official cargo statistics.
 For businesses shipping pharmaceuticals, high-value electronics, perishables, or time-sensitive components, understanding Heathrow's cargo operations, terminal infrastructure, and logistics ecosystem is critical to avoiding delays, minimising costs, and ensuring regulatory compliance.
 This guide combines operational data, industry benchmarks, and practical logistics intelligence to help freight shippers navigate Heathrow's complex environment.
 Whether you're a first-time exporter or managing multi-shipment programmes, we've analysed the real-world challenges and solutions that define cargo operations at the UK's premier international gateway.

-Heathrow Airport handles more international cargo than any other UK airport, with official records showing 1.3 million tonnes processed annually.
-This volume is distributed across 14 dedicated cargo terminals operated by specialist handlers including DHL, Lufthansa Cargo, British Airways World Cargo, and Cargolux.
-The airport's cargo throughput has grown consistently—rising 12% from 2021 to 2024—driven by ecommerce expansion, pharmaceutical supply chain globalisation, and increased aerospace parts distribution across the EU and Asia-Pacific markets.
+Heathrow Airport handles more international cargo than any other UK airport, processing 1.3 million tonnes annually across 14 dedicated cargo terminals operated by DHL, Lufthansa Cargo, British Airways World Cargo, and Cargolux.

+Cargo throughput has grown 12% from 2021 to 2024, driven by ecommerce expansion, pharmaceutical supply chain globalisation, and increased aerospace parts distribution across the EU and Asia-Pacific markets.
 The cargo terminals are concentrated in the southern perimeter, accessible via the M4, A4, and T5 access roads.
 Peak inbound volumes arrive between 04:00 and 08:00 GMT, with outbound consolidations departing between 15:00 and 22:00.
 For logistics providers like T&C Logistics, understanding these windows is essential for scheduling collection and delivery around peak terminal activity.

 • Terminal 1 Cargo: DHL-operated, handles 180,000 tonnes annually (pharmaceuticals, electronics)